A. Discovery of the empty tomb

 iv.
 The faith of Thomas becomes the climax of the book.
 Throughout the Gospel of John Jesus has triumphed over sickness, sin, evil men, death and sorrow.
 Now with Thomas, Jesus conquered unbelief.

 6. (30-31) The summary statement of the Gospel of John.

 And truly Jesus did many other signs in the presence of His disciples, which are not written in this book; but these are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in His name.

 a.
-Jesus did many other signs: John admits that he presents an incomplete collection.
+Jesus did many other signs: John admits that he presented an incomplete collection.
 He couldn’t possibly record in writing all that Jesus said and did (John 21:25).

 i.
 One collects everything possible about a dead prophet; it is all one has of him.
 But one only tells enough of a living person to introduce one’s hearers to him.
 John trusts that a personal relationship with Jesus will reveal more to the believer.

 ii.
 In this book: “That this was the original or intended conclusion of the gospel is shown by the use of the words ‘in this book,’ which indicate that the writer was now looking back on it as a whole.”
 (Dods)

 b.
 These are written that you may believe that Jesus is the Christ, the Son of God: Though there were many other signs, John selected the signs presented in His Gospel to explain Jesus and bring readers to faith in Jesus as Messiah and God.
 This really isn’t a book about signs - it is a book about Jesus.
 The signs are helpful as they reveal Jesus.

 i.
 The Gospel - and all of the Bible - was written so that we may believe, not that we might doubt.
 “There is no text in the whole Book which was intended to create doubt.
 Doubt is a seed self-sown, or sown by the devil, and it usually springs up with more than sufficient abundance without our care.”
 (Spurgeon)